Jonyleo/HawkSet-exp/artifact_evaluation/README.md

 # 2. Building HawkSet, Workloads and PMRace

 The following commands builds every necessary artifact required for the evaluation.
 See below for time estimations.
-If you are running the artifact evaluation on the provided machine, the containers are already built, and you should skip this step.

 ### Build HawkSet and it's Workloads